 You can learn to turn negative thinking into positive thinking.
 Here are some ways to think and behave in a more positive and optimistic way:

 • Check yourself.
 Periodically during the day, stop and evaluate what you’re thinking.
-If you find that your thoughts are mainly negative, try to find a way to put a positive spin on them.

 Link to my post “How Not to Die”